jpalardy/dotfiles/vim/bundle/coffee-script/readme.md

     :CoffeeCompile vert

+Set the `coffee_compile_vert` variable to split the buffer vertically by
+default:

+    let coffee_compile_vert = 1

 The initial size of the CoffeeCompile buffer can be given as a number:

     :CoffeeCompile 4

 #### Watch (live preview) mode

-Watch mode brings to vim the "Try CoffeeScript" live preview box on the CoffeeScript homepage (or something like it):
+Watch mode is like the Try CoffeeScript preview box on the CoffeeScript
+homepage:

   ![Watch Mode](http://i.imgur.com/wIN6h.png)
   ![Watch Mode](http://i.imgur.com/GgdCo.png)
   ![Watch Mode](http://i.imgur.com/QdpAP.png)

+Writing some code and then exiting insert mode automatically updates the compiled JavaScript buffer.

 Use `watch` to start watching a buffer (`vert` is also recommended):